doctorfree/MusicPlayerPlus/markdown/mpcinit.1.md

 user running the command.

 Finally, *mpcinit* installs required pip modules if not already installed.

+When invoked with the `sync` argument, *mpcinit* synchronizes the music library location across all configuration files.

 # AUTHORS
 Written by Ronald Record github@ronrecord.com